UniTime/unitime-doc/edit-solver-configuration.md

 ## Screen Description

-The Edit Solver Configuration screen provides interface for making changes to an existing configuration.
+The Add and Edit Solver Configuration screens provide interfaces for adding a new solver configuration or making changes to an existing configuration.

 ![Edit Solver Configuration](images/edit-solver-configuration-1.png){:class='screenshot'}